akhealth/DevSecOpsMvp/sqlserver/README.md

 ## Local SQL Server notes

-We need to verify that this example asp.net app can connect to the local db first.
-We'll use Docker.
+We need to verify that this example asp.net app can connect to a local db first.

+### Docker + Mac

 ```sh
 docker pull microsoft/mssql-server-linux